 You diversify your portfolio already to reduce risk.
 So in times of uncertainty like these, why not diversify your holding into another mutual fund company or two?
 Unless you are 100% satisfied with your mutual fund provider or are related to your broker, it makes sense to have a secondary mutual fund provider.
 Why?

-- service drops, you want to have one or two secondary companies already in place to move your money to maximize your return and safety.
+- If your favorite broker leaves, the trusted and accurate investment advice drops noticeably all of the sudden or the level of customer service drops, you want to have one or two secondary companies already in place to move your money to maximize your return and safety.

 - The profit margins in the mutual fund industry are large.
-Many companies out there are hungry for new business and you can get some deals.
+Many companies out there are hungry for new business, and you can get some deals.
 After all, it’s about increasing your wealth to protect your lifestyle and the security of your family.

-- Finally, hopefully there will never be a Berny Madoff situation, but are you willing to bet your and your family’s financial life on that?
+- Finally, hopefully, there will never be a Berny Madoff situation, but are you willing to bet your and your family’s financial life on that?
 It only takes one or two very smart bad apples behind the scenes to ruin people’s lives forever.
 Another reason to diversify.

 Why Mutual Funds?

-Like in Vegas, you and most people can hit it big every now and then.
+Like in Vegas, you and most people can hit it big now and then.
 However, the Fund Managers have such an advantage in information, key contacts and vast resources over individual investors it’s not even close.
 Also like in Vegas, your best odds are 48.5%.
 In other words, Since they are not even 50%, you lose over time and the house always wins.
 Mutual Funds even the playing field for the individual investor in two ways:

 1. They spread your micro-economic risk by spreading your investment over many stocks so if one tanks your overall investment is not devastated and